Medicinal history| Hiroshima Ginkgo + video | More history

 The seed is often compared with the walnut by Sung-poets which was a popular fruit of the north.

-Chinese before the Sung dynasty but it was very rare and not in cultivation.
+to the northern Chinese before the Sung dynasty but it was very rare and

-Kang Mu (1578) is mentioned that the nuts are consumed at weddings
+In Pen Tsao Kang Mu (1578) is mentioned that the nuts are consumed

-(the shell being dyed red), are much used at feasts and are a fair substitute
+at weddings (the shell being dyed red), are much used at feasts and are

 After the Sung and Yuan dynasties Ginkgo seems to be widely cultivated all over China.
 There seems to be no association with religious institutions; it has always been the custom of the Buddhist as well as the Taoist priests to preserve venerable species on temple grounds.
 Very old trees are often revered and preserved because of age and not kind.